-Sprenger (1851), in his book "Life of Mohammed from Original Sources," argues that the Prophet's religion was fabricated and that Jews and Christians were present in the Prophet's surroundings, in tribes in Yemen, as well as in Medina, Khaybar, Fadak, and Mecca.
-He mentions Jibr (a Roman slave), Yasar (a sword-maker), and Aisha among the People of the Book surrounding the Prophet.
-Noting Aisha's scholarship and possession of books, he suggests that the Prophet's teachings were derived from these individuals.
+Alois Sprenger, in his book "Life of Mohammed from Original Sources," argues that the Prophet's religion was fabricated and that Jews and Christians were present in the Prophet's surroundings, in tribes in Yemen, as well as in Medina, Khaybar, Fadak, and Mecca.
+He cites Jibr (a Roman slave), Yasar (a swordmaker), and Aisha among the People of the Book surrounding the Prophet.
+Sprenger, noting Aisha's scholarship and possession of books, suggests the Prophet's teachings were derived from these individuals (Sprenger, 1851, p.
+37).
 He mentions that some Orientalists believe that Waraqah ibn Nawfal, Khadijah's cousin, translated the Gospel of Matthew, or an abridgment thereof, into Arabic.
-Furthermore, Sprenger (1851) points to the presence of the Greek word "nomos" in Waraqah's writings, suggesting that Waraqah may have at one time been Jewish.
-These points indicate the Prophet's connection to Waraqah, who was associated with both Christianity and Judaism and considered a scholar of the scriptures.
-Sprenger (1851) further claims that Waraqah played a role in confirming the revelation received by the Prophet, affirming the revelation when the Prophet was doubtful, stating that he had received the great "nomos," or the laws of the Sharia, similar to what Moses received.
+Sprenger also points to the presence of the Greek word "nomos" in Waraqah's writings, suggesting Waraqah may have at one time been Jewish (ibid., pp. 39-40).
+These points, according to Sprenger, indicate the Prophet's connection to Waraqah, who was associated with Christianity and Judaism and considered a scholar of the scriptures.
+Sprenger further claims Waraqah played a role in confirming the revelation received by the Prophet, affirming the revelation when the Prophet was doubtful, stating that he had received the great nomos, or the laws of the Sharia, similar to what Moses received.
 Khadijah then consulted the monk Bahira, who confirmed Waraqah's assessment.
 Bahira subsequently visited the Prophet.
 Sprenger's source for this account is the book Hayat al-Qulub wa Ma'araj al-Nubuwwah.

 In other words, the Prophet interacted not only with Waraqah ibn Nawfal, who was a translator of the Gospel, but also with a monk named Adas.
-Springer (1851) states that although Ibn Ishaq, in his book, describes Adas as a Christian slave of Ibn Rabiah, he does not mention what is found in the book Hayat al-Oulub, namely, that Sergius the monk had a son named Adas.
-According to Springer (1851), Islamic traditions state that the Prophet had contact with Sergius himself from childhood.
-This imply that the Prophet was under the tutelage of Sergius the monk in his childhood, and during his adulthood and at the time of his prophethood, he was also in contact with and under the tutelage of Adas, Sergius's son, and likely he drew upon his information.
-He states that early Christian biographers believe that Muhammad received his religious teachings from Sergius, and the Prophet himself admits it in the Quran (16:105; 25:6) when accused by the polytheists.
-Springer (1851) mentions individuals such as Zayd, Waraqah, and Adas, who supported the Prophet and assisted him in writing the Quran, and then, states that Jewish scholars of Hejaz certainly conveyed their principles and beliefs to Muhammad.
-Springer argues that Islamic commentators, in their interpretations, have stated that he listened to the reading of the scriptures in Mecca from Jabr and Yasar, the swordmakers.
-Ibn Ishaq also mentions that he interacted with Abd al-Rahman, a Christian from Yamama.
-Springer (1851), in recounting the tradition of Adas and the topic of the "Asāṭīr al-'Awwalīn" (Ancient Myths), cites al-Baydāwī's commentary on verse 105 of Surah An-Nahl, as well as the Tafsir Jalalayn and al-Kashshaf, which mention the names of these teachers.
+Springer states: Although Ibn Ishaq, in his book, describes Adas as a Christian slave of Ibn Rabiah, he does not mention what is found in the book \Hayat al-Qulub\, namely, that Sergius the monk had a son named Adas!
+According to Springer, Islamic traditions state that the Prophet had contact with Sergius himself from childhood! (ibid., pp. 106-107) Springer's statements imply that the Prophet was under the tutelage of Sergius the monk in his childhood, and during his adulthood and at the time of his prophethood, he was also in contact with and under the tutelage of Adas, Sergius's son, and likely drew upon his information!

+He states that early Christian biographers believe that Muhammad received his religious teachings from Sergius, and that the Prophet himself admits in the Quran (16:105 and 25:6) to being accused by the polytheists. (ibid., pp. 79-80) Springer mentions individuals like Zayd, Waraqah, and Adas, who supported the Prophet and assisted him in writing the Quran, and then states that Jewish scholars of Hejaz certainly conveyed their principles and beliefs to Muhammad.
+Springer says: Islamic commentators [in their interpretations] have stated that he listened to the reading of the scriptures in Mecca from Jabr and Yasar, the sword-makers.
+Ibn Ishaq also mentions that he interacted with Abd al-Rahman, a Christian from Yamama. (ibid., pp. 99-100) Springer, in recounting the tradition of Adas and the topic of the \Asāṭīr al-'Awwalīn\ (Ancient Myths), cites al-Bayḍāwī's commentary on verse 105 of Surah An-Nahl, as well as the Tafsir Jalalayn and al-Kashshaf, which mention the names of these teachers. (ibid., pp. 99-100).

-Baydawi (1998), regarding the reference in Quran in verse 4 of Surah Furqan, "And others have assisted him in it," states that, "this person was allegedly a Jew or a Jabr, Yasar, and 'Adas (Vol. 4, p.
+Baydawi, regarding the reference in Quran In verse 4 of Surah Furqan, "And others have assisted him in it." states that it has been said that this person was a Jew or a Jabr, Yasar, and 'Adas.
+(Baydawi, 1997, Vol. 4, p.
 118).